 CAPS focuses on addressing the psychological needs and personal concerns of students that may interfere with their academic progress, social development, and emotional wellbeing.
 A CAPS counselor can speak with you confidentially to help you understand your options, provide support, and connect you with resources based on your needs.

-The Centre County Women's Resource Center is a community resource that supports anyone who has experienced dating and domestic violence, sexual assault, or stalking.
+Centre Safe is a community resource that supports anyone who has experienced dating and domestic violence, sexual assault, or stalking.
 Contact their confidential hotline 24 hours a day, 7 days a week to be connected with counselor/advocate.